Updated: Nov 7

 In this article, we will look closely on basic types of employment their essence and functionality, according to Workers Statue Law in Spain.

-the date of commencement of employment, in the case of a fixed-term contract, the expected date of termination of employment shall also be indicated;
+3. the date of commencement of employment.
+In the case of a fixed-term contract, the expected date of termination also.

-working conditions such as: basic salary plus allowances, dates and method of payment, working time, duration of leave and why in some cases it is fixed by the employer, etc.;
+5. working conditions such as: basic salary plus allowances, dates and method of payment, etc.;

-mutual periods of notice for the termination of employment; collective agreement, if applicable.
+7. mutual periods of notice for the termination of employment;

-After the contract has been signed by both parties, the employer must inform the public employment services of its content and possible extension of the contract.
+After signing the contract, the employer must inform the public employment services of its content.

 Temporary and indefinite contracts